kekse1/count.php/README.md

 ### Per-host config overwrite
-The per-host configuration allows a _sub-set_ of settings (look at the `CONFIG_STATIC` const array) to 'overwrite' the default configuration (see `DEFAULTS`).
+The per-host configuration allows a _sub-set_ of settings (look at the `CONFIG_STATIC` const array) to 'overwrite' the default configuration (see `$DEFAULTS`).
 And they're just 'shifted', which makes it very efficient, and even very easy to unload again.
 So, they are **differences** to apply if this host with the file (`@`-prefixed) is selected.

 They get automatically loaded, and reside beneath the other counter files.